Average Home Insurance Cost in Utah

 How Much Do Home Details Affect Home Insurance Costs?

-Home details like age, construction materials, and roof type are the third most influential factor in Utah homeowners insurance rates, averaging from $55 to $111 per month.
-These factors affect replacement costs and the risk of damage or theft, leading to rate differences.
+Home details like age, construction materials and roof type rank third in Utah homeowners insurance rates, ranging from $55 to $111 monthly.
+These factors affect replacement costs and damage or theft risk.

 LowestNewSuperiorTile$55$664